Structural Seismology and Tectonophysics

-My primary research interests as a structural seismologist are in reconstructing the evolution of the dynamic Earth through the study of earthquakes, tectonic processes, and plate motions.
-I have recently focused my research on the three-dimensional structural evolution of the lithosphere and mantle near plate boundaries, such as the western United States, Caribbean, Mediterranean and the Western Pacific, which are all seismically and volcanically active.
+My primary research interests as a structural seismologist are in reconstructing the evolution of the dynamic Earth through the study of earthquakes, tectonic processes, and seismic imaging.
+Much of my work is focused on the three-dimensional structural evolution of the lithosphere and mantle near plate boundaries, such as beneath the western United States, Caribbean, Mediterranean and the Western Pacific, which are all seismically and volcanically active.

 Current and recent research projects include: